 - Some, love the ritual: semi-automatic espresso

-- Just press a button: drip or fully automatic
+- Just press a button: drip or entry-level automatic

 - What’s my honest budget?